 What are the advantages of local, organically grown food?

 Local food is picked very close to the time you consume it.
 It has less handling and transport than food that comes from further away.
-This means it is fresher, more flavoursome and healthier when you eat it.
-It also has a lower carbon footprint.
+This means it is fresher and more nutrient-rich.
 Local food also gives you a connection to the growers, the land and the other members of the farm community.

 Do I need to pay membership as a lump sum?